1. THE BOYS WE SERVE

 Nature is the best classroom.
 Countless lessons about truth, justice, beauty and harmony can be gleaned by simply sitting still long enough to observe the forever constant and constantly changing properties of wind, sky, earth and water.
 Our 280 acre ranch, nestled in the Ozark Mountain Region provides awesome and ample opportunity for boys to interact with the Creator of a classroom without walls.

 Boys like sports.
-Whetstone Boys Ranch will involve boys in a dynamic program of strength and endurance training by engagement in running, weight lifting, team and individual sports such as golf, basketball, walnut tossing and ultimate frisbee.
+Whetstone Boys Ranch will involve young men in a dynamic program of strength and endurance training by engagement in running, weight lifting, team and individual sports such as golf, basketball, walnut tossing and ultimate frisbee.
 Beyond mere competition, athletics allow boys the opportunity to learn and practice important life-skills such as self-control, patience, endurance, fortitude, attentiveness and commitment.

 Whetstone was founded upon the belief that boys are built for adventure, and to test themselves against nature and other men.
-This is simply the way boys are wired.
+This is simply the way they are wired.
 Our entire program is built around providing such forums for self-improvement.
 We are committed to designing a program for your son that includes weekly opportunities for creative projects and skill development.

 It is our policy to administer medication if the parents wish, and if it is the recommendation of their family doctor.
 Potential reductions in medication, if desired, will only be attempted after consultation with medical/health care professionals.
 Having said this, Whetstone believes that full participation in our program will reduce the likelihood that most psychotropic medications will need to be taken long term.